firedancer-io/firedancer/src/app/tguard/README.md

 Moreover, this is a body guard with high capacity, one Turbine Guard is sufficient to have multiple validators under its protection umbrella at the same time.

 Running Turnine Guard is as simple as typing in 1,2,3..., literally.
-First let's lauch the command-n-control panel:
+First let's lauch the command-n-control interactive panel:
 ```
   $ cd firedancer                 # the root of repo if you are not there already
   $ src/app/tguard/fd_tguard_cnc  # cnc stands for command-n-control